-The naked truth about the commercial UAV business
+Part 1: The naked truth about the commercial UAV business

-The UAV industry has grown like crazy over the past 18 months, from around 200 businesses with UAV Operating Certificates when we got our first commercial drone, to maybe 600 or more now … and that’s not counting the hundreds or possibly thousands of “sub-2kg” operators and farmers who don’t have any kind of licence.
+The UAV industry has grown like crazy over the past few years, from around 200 businesses with UAV Operating Certificates when we got our first commercial drone, to several thousand or more now … and that’s not counting the hundreds or possibly thousands of “sub-2kg” operators and farmers who don’t have any kind of licence.
 When we first started our journey you needed both a UAV controller’s licence and a UAV operator’s licence to fly a drone commercially.
 But late last year CASA added two new categories that don’t require any training or licensing … people with “micro drones” under 2kg take-off weight who only need to notify CASA of where they are operating, and farmers who can now operate drones up to 25kg on their own farm without any notification as long as they are not being paid to operate them.

 Needless to say this was not a popular decision and many commercial UAV operators are still very angry with CASA for what they see as a betrayal of the regulated operating environment in Australia.
 Some drone operators had spent well over a year and well in excess of $10,000 to become CASA-approved for commercial UAV operations, not to mention $20-30,000 and more on equipment, only to find themselves competing with part-timers who bought a $1000 drone at Harvey Norman.